robbue/jquery.scrollr/README.md

 ## Why?
 Users have different settings for mouse speed, differexnt mouse, browser and operating system.
 So making a scrolling behavior that is equally for all users is, in first place, hard, if not impossible, but more importantly it's not what the user is used to.
 The scrolling behavior should be the same as on all other sites the user interact with.

-https://medium.com/design-idea/7764db6a9987
+**Good article on scroll hijacking** https://medium.com/design-idea/7764db6a9987
-"When you scrolljack you are taking the memory of how a customer’s (most of you call these people users) legs work.
+> "When you scrolljack you are taking the memory of how a customer’s (most of you call these people users) legs work.
 They mean to walk down the page, but instead they are interrupted and taken to a new place, and unexpected place."

 ## What it does not do
 - Animates the scrolling content